It is vital to take steps to ensure your team is paid accurately and on time every month, so how do you do that?

 If your payroll is managed in-house, it's vital that your team is fully trained to understand the complexities of payroll processing because correcting errors can be time-consuming and difficult.

-Both schemes have many different statutory forms along with monthly and annual returns that must be completed efficiently and accurately for your employees' pensions to be correct.
+School/academy payroll is a specialist area owing to the knowledge required to administrate Local Government Pension Schemes (LGPS) and the Teachers Pension (TP) scheme.
+Both schemes have varying statutory forms along with monthly/annual returns that must be completed accurately for your employees' pensions to be correct.

-Various pay scales must also be considered because teacher and support staff pay scale structures often follow national agreements but have slight local variations made by either the Local Authority for maintained schools or the governing body of your academy.
+Various pay scales must also be considered because education pay scale structures often follow national agreements, with slight local variations made by either the local authority for schools or the governing body for academies.
+Term-time working, enhancements to pay, and staff with more than one contract can add further complexities.

 Without a doubt, this can be a minefield for anyone without considerable training and experience to manage, especially if payroll processing is the responsibility of just one team member.
 If this is the case, then you run the risk of delays if they're suddenly incapacitated.

 Ultimately, the size of your payroll team should be sufficient to meet the requirements of your workforce.
-If you manage your payroll in-house, avoid problems – now and in the future – by giving staff detailed training.
+If you manage your payroll inhouse, avoid problems now and in the future by ensuring staff receive regular training.

-There is another option to consider; outsourcing to a third-party provider.
-Outsourcing has various benefits, such as the security of knowing that, if one member falls ill, you and your staff will still get paid on time, and you won’t need constant training to keep up to speed.
+There is also the option to outsource to a third-party provider.
+Outsourcing has various benefits, such as the security of knowing that if a colleague is absent your staff will still be paid on time; additionally, you won’t need to worry about changing legislation and pension requirements.

 If this interests you, click here to find out how our payroll bureau can save you time and money.